 B+ shrooms are just as safe as other strains of P. cubensis, which is to say they’re relatively safe if used responsibly.
 There are no known cases of toxicity from magic mushrooms, so toxicity is not a concern.

-Accidentally taking a poisonous species is also a risk if you pick wild mushrooms.
-It’s easy to misidentify a poisonous species as P. cubensis, so most users should grow their own mushrooms or purchase them from a reliable source rather than pick them in the wild.
+Accidentally taking a poisonous species is also risky if you pick wild mushrooms.
+It’s easy to misidentify a poisonous species as P. cubensis, so most users should grow their mushrooms or purchase them from a reliable source rather than pick them in the wild.

 Wrapping Up: Why the B+ Strain Is So Popular

-B+ mushrooms are stronger than most P. cubensis strains yet are known for their somewhat “gentle” nature — making them beginner-friendly.
-They also tend to have a high emphasis on the visual component of the magic mushroom experience (anecdotal).
+B+ mushrooms are more potent than most P. cubensis strains yet are known for their somewhat “gentle” nature — making them beginner-friendly.
+They also tend to emphasize the visual component of the magic mushroom experience (anecdotal).

-People looking to grow magic mushrooms for the first time or who have been experiencing difficulties with past batches may want to give B+ a try.
+People looking to grow magic mushrooms for the first time or experiencing difficulties with past batches may want to give B+ a try.
 This strain is known for its resilience to disease or under-optimized growing conditions.

-Overall, the B+ mushroom is one of the best mushroom strains all around.
+Overall, the B+ mushroom is one of the best mushroom strains.
 It’s loved by growers and users alike.
 It was even rated Shroomery’s most popular cube not so long ago.